Skip to main content

 Implementation sketch

-// Pseudocode — the actual implementation uses the reviewing-as-julianken-bot
+// Pseudocode — the actual implementation uses a reviewer SKILL.md

 // 1.
 Dispatcher retrieves bot PAT (never exported, scoped to one subprocess)